p2557506/book-logger/README.md

 1) Open link in tab to enable server side functionality of the site: https://book-logger-app.onrender.com

-2)Open link in another tab to check out the site: https://book-logger.netlify.app/
+2) Open link in another tab to check out the site: https://book-logger.netlify.app/

 ## Purpose and Goals of Project